Damian Galvin interview

 12. Do you have any funny travel stories?

 I have one from the first time we came to Romania, back when I was working with my friends and did charity work at Casa Mea Orphanage.
 We worked pretty hard 10-hour labor filled days.
 So, one night we thought that we deserve to go out to a club.
-So we wanted to enter in a club but the Bouncer said ”sorry, you’re not on the list and you can’t come in”, which was fair enough with all the access policy, but one of the girls was pretty upset because we’d been working hard all day and we deserve it.
-She pushed him away and said: ”We’re from Casa Mea” and the Bouncer misunderstood her thinking she was the boss’s wife.
+So we wanted to enter a club, but the Bouncer said,” Sorry, you’re not on the list, and you can’t come in”, which was fair enough with all the access policy, but one of the girls was pretty upset because we’d been working hard all day and we deserve it.
+She pushed him away and said: ”We’re from Casa Mea,” and the Bouncer misunderstood her, thinking she was the boss’s wife.
 After that, he apologized and invited us all in for free!

 13. What’s next? (in the future)